 Next Week: The Boston Dispensary’s Good Samaritan

 The Ether Monument is located near the gate at Arlington and Marlborough streets close to the George Robert White Memorial, which was recently refurbished and repaired.
-I hope to see water flowing into the cobblestone basin this summer.
+Water now flows into the cobblestone basin.

 You can park in the Boston Common garage nearby, as I often do when I’m giving a Back Bay Tour for Boston By Foot or attending a meeting at the @BostonByFoot office on Beacon Hill.
 Or take the T’s Green Line, get off at the Arlington Street station and walk north along Arlington Street.
 The Public Garden is always open and there is no admission fee.